 If you haven't read a different article in the Discs Explained series before, the information in this section will help you more fully understand the advice that comes later.

-For those who've recently read a different Discs Explained piece, we suggest scrolling to the PUTTERS EXPLAINED section as the information in the BEFORE WE GET TO.... section is the same across all articles.
+For those who've recently read a different Discs Explained piece, we suggest scrolling to the "Disc Golf Putters Explained" section as the information below is the same across all articles.

 Focus on Righthand Backhand